mervin-njy/todo-app-react-ts/README.md

 npm run dev
 ```

-2. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the application.
+2. Open your browser and visit [http://localhost:3000](http://localhost:3000), or whichever port is available to you, for viewing of the application.

 ## App Layout and Components